OfframpKoopa/service-maker/README.md

 The "module" version of this software is not yet available.
 I am currently working on a ServiceMaker object that will encapsulate the features to allow easy integration in a script.

+## Development Stage

+!!
+Wait a minute !!

+This software is functionnal, but pretty basic right now.
+Consider this the alpha version of it.
+Basically, next steps are :

+- Test coverage
+- CICD

+- ServiceMaker class that would streamline the usage of the program.
+- Refactoring of the cli.py with the ServiceMaker

+- Let's integrate your idea ?